 Here's the link for the federal fuel alcohol permit: http://www.ttb.gov/forms/f511074.pdf If you happen to build a Clawhammer moonshine still kit, you'lll write "owner" in the manufacturer line and make up a serial number (e.g. "001").
 List the type as a "pot still with column."
 The capacity is the size of boiler (i.e. 1 gallon, 5 gallon, 10 gallon, etc...).

-Note, if you're not planning to use your still for alcohol you do not need to get a permit or register the still with anyone.
+Note, if you're not planning to use your still for alcohol you do not need to get a permit or register the still with the federal government.
 Federal rules state that stills only need to be reported / registered if the Federal Alcohol and Tobacco Tax and Trade Bureau asks the manufacturer to do so (more on this below).
-Though, again, if you are using it to distill alcohol, it's best to at least get a fuel alcohol permit so you've got a leg to stand on if anyone ever does come knocking.
+Though, again, if you are using it to distill alcohol, you will want to get a federal fuel alcohol permit (or a spirit distillers permit, if that's what you're using it for).

 State Distillation Laws

 State distilling law is different in every state.
 Some states have no laws on owning a still, but prohibit the distillation of alcohol (such as Colorado, which charges a small fine if one is caught doing so) while other states prohibit possession of a still unless it's for fuel alcohol (such as North Carolina, which requires a state fuel alcohol permit).
-Some states may prohibit possession of distillation equipment and distilling altogether (we're not aware of any, but it's possible).
-You'll need to Google the laws in your state.
+Some states may prohibit possession of distillation equipment and distilling altogether.
+You'll need to Google the laws in your state to find out.

 Still Registration and Reporting

-Federal Alcohol and Tobacco Tax and Trade Bureau regulations state that still manufacturers need to keep record customer info, upon request, if and when asked to do so.
+Federal Alcohol and Tobacco Tax and Trade Bureau regulations state that still manufacturers need to keep customer info.
 Additionally, these records may also be requested by the federal TTB and still manufacturers are required to submit them if asked.
-HOWEVER, this does not include information on past customers.
-It only includes information that was collected after the initial notice was given.
-Clawhammer Supply is currently NOT required to collect customer information, meaning that any and all customer information to date is safe from ever being handed over to the TTB.

 Note: This blog provides information for educational purposes only and is not intended to be relied upon by any person, or entity, as basis for any act or decision whatsoever.
 Read our complete legal disclaimer here.